Getting Started

 Documents can be created in several ways:

-from sieves import Docs
+from sieves import Doc

-# From text
+# From text.

 doc = Doc(text="Your text here")

-# From a file (requires docling)
+# From a file (requires docling).

 doc = Doc(uri="path/to/your/file.pdf")

-# With metadata
+# With metadata.

 doc = Doc(